 How is the school association financed as the school’s sponsor?

 The International German School of Brussels, which is sponsored by the school association, is a German foreign school subsidized by Germany and recognized as a private school by the Kultusministerkonferenz.
 The Federal Republic of Germany contributes directly to the school budget through financial and personnel support granted by the Federal Foreign Office in cooperation with the Center for Foreign Education.
 Since 2013, this has been based on the Foreign School Law that grants approved German foreign schools a right to this support and hence allows them planning certainty.
 The bilingual pre-school is not subsidized.
 It is funded by the association with approximately 7% of the income.
 The school premises and buildings are a property of the Federal Republic of Germany.
 They are used by the school free of charge based on the utilization agreement between the school association and the Federal Government.
-The renovation of the school buildings, which is planned for 2021, will be financed by the Federal Government and carried out by the Munich I State Construction Office on behalf of the government.
+The planned new school buildings will be financed by the Federal Government and carried out by the Munich I State Construction Office on behalf of the government.
 Financing of the bilingual pre-school’s building is the responsibility of the school association.

 In terms of personnel support, the Federal Republic of Germany also provides part of the staff by sending workers who are posted on a temporary basis and paid by the state.
 Among them are foreign teaching staff, including the headmaster.
 A significant part of the school budget is financed through school fees.
 The school fees can be reduced on request in cases of hardship.